 How is governance of a corporation like governing a country, and how is it different?
-This is a question that lies at the heart of determining what the proper relationship between corporations and the government is, because it reveals what a corporation is capable of doing, and what its limits are, and determines at which point the government should consider it appropriate and/or necessary to interfere.
+This is a question that lies at the heart of determining what the proper relationship between corporations and governments.
+It reveals what a corporation is capable of doing, and what its limits are.
+It also determines at which point the government should consider it appropriate and/or necessary to interfere.

 The Differences Between Political and Corporate Governance

 The two biggest differences between the governance of governments and the governance of corporations pertain to the citizenry and the means and purpose of income.

 Whereas governments acquire income to fund the activities of governance through systemic forcible monetary confiscation (tax), corporations, to the extent that they operate within legally and philosophically legitimate means, acquire income to fund their governance through voluntary exchange – most commonly through sales of goods and services, including ongoing contractual relationships.